-Blount's Disease (also known as tibia vara) is a deformity at or just below the knee joint caused by an abnormality of the growth plate at the top of the tibia (lower leg / shin bone).
-Often manifesting itself in obese children and early walkers, Blount's disease presents by two years of age and is hallmarked by severe bow legs.
+Blount's disease (also known as Blount disease) is a form of bowleg deformity at or just below the knee joint.
+It is caused by an abnormality of the growth plate in one or more of the leg bones.
+It often appears in obese children and in young children who are early walkers.
+Blount's disease appears in children by two years of age.
+Its hallmark symptom is severe bowlegs.

-Brace wear may be helpful for children younger than three years, but surgery may be necessary in cases of failed brace treatment, delayed diagnosis, or marked deformity at initial evaluation.
+Wearing braces may help children younger than three years, but surgery may be necessary in cases of failed brace treatment, delayed diagnosis or marked deformity at initial evaluation.

-After three years of age, surgery will be recommended if the deformity is still present and the angle of bowing is greater than 13 degrees as measured on a standing (weight bearing) x-ray of the child’s lower extremities.
+If the bowleg deformity is still present in the child after three years of age, and the angle of bowing is greater than 13 degrees as measured on a standing X-ray of the child’s lower extremities, surgery will be recommended.

-The guided growth procedure is intended to correct further growth at the growth plate.
-Small metal plates are secured to the bone across the healthy side of the growth plate to halt the growth on that side of the tibia, which enables the effected, abnormal side of the growth plate to catch up, and therefore correct the deformity with subsequent growth to straighten the leg.
+Guided growth is the surgical approach usually used for treating children and teenagers with Blount’s disease.
+The guided-growth procedure is intended to correct further growth at the growth plate.
+Small metal plates are secured to the bone across the healthy side of the growth plate to stop the growth on that side of the tibia.
+This allows the effected, abnormal side of the growth plate to catch up.
+This progressive correction guides the growth of the leg in a way that straightens it.

 Images by the HSS Department of Radiology and Imaging